leeor-langer/Tensorflow-Android-Cpp/README.md

 both on desktop machines and on Android.
 Compilation works for Ubuntu 18.04.1 with Tensorflow release 1.9, Bazel 0.16.1.

 ## Instructions
-1. Create the following directory: tf_source/tensorflow/tensorflow/tools/tfwld
+1. Create the following directory: tf_source/tensorflow/tensorflow/tools/tfwld.
+Place all files (except precompiled .so file and WORKSPACE) inside.
 2. Place WORKSPACE file in tf_source/tensorflow.
 Note the NDK definitions (install location etc.) at the bottom of the file.
-3. Make sure all installations are properly functioning (Tensorflow, Bazel, gcc, NDK).
+3. Make sure all installations are properly functioning (Tensorflow, Bazel, Clang, NDK).
-4. Change bath in BUILD file to the correct path of --version-script (this path point to the file named TensorflowInference.lds)
+4. Change path in BUILD file to the correct path of --version-script (this path point to the file named TensorflowInference.lds)
-5. Place WORKSPACE file in tf_source/tensorflow
+5. Open command prompt from tf_source/tensorflow
-6. Change directory to tf_source/tensorflow
-7. Run commands below
+7. Run command below

 ## Build / Install / Run